 “Yes, father, yes father!”
 The voice in Al mimicked, “Your team needs a confession for the ages, priest!
 My father would never bring his weakest soldiers into battle!”

 “We remember that our God, our Heavenly Father, is ever knowing and ever present,” Fr.
 Anthony replied as though he carried a gust of wind, his resolve blaring against the baying of faraway hounds.
 He raised his bottle of holy water, and spoke as he sprinkled it over Fr.
-Matteo, then Peter, then the medical doctor, and then the boy.
+Matteo, then William, then the medical doctor, and then the boy.

 Al screamed, like a dog being beaten, and then, after a few yelps, like a hound on the trail of its prey.
 His mother sank into the corner, head still in her hands, eyes wide at the scene, as though she had never seen it, as though she no longer knew the son for whom she had pleaded and fought.